What She Can Do

 “Aliarra…” His voice was so gentle, she had to stop – she had to look at him.

 She found herself gazing into his sparkling eyes, those eyes she could never decide the colour of.
-Sometimes they gleamed silver, sometimes they shimmered with the greenish light of sunlight filtering through leaves, but she had seen them deep and dark, like an endless well within that gentle face.
+Sometimes they gleamed silver, sometimes they shimmered with the greenish light of sunlight filtering through leaves, but she saw them deep and dark, like an endless well within that gentle face.
 How many times had she dreamed of this face, those eyes?

-Aliarra now realised that the man hadn't changed at all since their last meeting.
-His long black hair was still tied at the back of his neck, just as it had been then.
+Aliarra now realised that the man hadn’t changed at all since their last meeting.
+His long black hair was still tied at the back of his neck, just as it was then.
 There was no trace of a beard or stubble on his chin.
-His light white shirt had the top two buttons undone – "Brings luck," he always said.
-"Five is a good number, short, concise, easy to say, easy to write.
+His light white shirt had the top two buttons undone – “Brings luck,” he always said.
+“Five is a good number, short, concise, easy to say, easy to write.
 Intelligent creatures have five fingers, five nails.
-So why not five buttons on a shirt?"
+So why not five buttons on a shirt?”
 She remembered the explanation as she glanced at his chest, revealed just enough by the missing buttons.

 The man, as if sensing the change in her, smiled faintly and nodded.
 He accepted the challenge.